JI20/virtual-restitution/README.md

 1. Install [Git LFS](https://git-lfs.github.com/).
 2. Run `git lfs install` in your terminal.
 3. Clone the repository: `git clone https://github.com/JI20/virtual-restitution/`
 4. Open the project in Unity 6000.3.8f1.
 Load the **'Main'** Scene (found within the `Scenes` folder) and hit Play.
-Please ensure no other scenes are loaded simultaneously.

-### Features & Pipeline
-* **Scene Management:** We implemented a custom runtime `SceneLoader` script that handles the additive loading and unloading of the correct environments based on player progression.
-* **Lighting & Post-Processing:** The environments rely heavily on **Baked Lighting** to achieve smooth, realistic shadows where possible, combined with several active post-processing effects to transition the atmosphere from cold and sterile to warm and familiar.
-* **Shaders:** The spiritual/holographic characters are driven by a custom **Fresnel Effect Shader Graph**.
-* **Audio:** The project uses **Spatial 3D Audio** to ground the user in the narrative and guide them toward interactions.

 ---

-## 📜 License
+## 📜 License & Attribution
+This project is licensed under the **Apache License 2.0**.

+### 📢 Explicit Requirement for Attribution
+If you use, share, modify, or redistribute this project (or any part of it), you **must** provide clear and visible credit to the original creators.

+**Please attribute as follows:**
+> *"Virtual Restitution" by [Your Name/Team Name], available at https://github.com/JI20/virtual-restitution/*

-When using the project for any purpose, you must attribute the original author.
+If you modify the project, you must include a notice stating that changes were made to the original work.

 ---